-- Code of Ethics - all Whirlpool UK employees are subject to Whirlpool’s Code of Ethics, which details Whirlpool’s policies such as the Diversity and Equal Opportunity policy and the Environmental, Health and Safety policy.
+- Integrity Manual - all Whirlpool UK employees are subject to Whirlpool's Integrity Manual, which details Whirlpool's policies such as the Diversity and Equal Opportunity policy and the Environmental, Health and Safety policy.
 The manual has been updated with a dedicated section on how to work with suppliers and to address ethical issues in an ever changing environment.

 - Legal - a contractual provision has been incorporated within the standard terms and conditions of sale that makes it clear that we seek to ensure that there is no Slavery within our supply chains.

 - Global Supplier Code of Conduct/Supply Chain Transparency – Whirlpool’s Global Supplier Code of Conduct is incorporated by reference into our supply agreements, and contains the fundamental requirements we expect our suppliers to comply with to ensure business is conducted in an ethical and Slavery free manner and report any potential violations to Whirlpool, including through Whirlpool Integrity Line (www.whirlpoolintegrityline.com) available in more than 10 languages, online and by phone, 24 hours a day, seven days a week.

-- Compliance Team – Whirlpool has a dedicated global compliance team, which oversees the enforcement of the Code of Ethics, Global Compliance Policies and the Global Supplier Code of Conduct and encourages reporting of suspected non-compliance.
+- Compliance Team – Whirlpool has a dedicated global compliance team, which oversees the enforcement of the Integrity Manual, Global Compliance Policies and the Global Supplier Code of Conduct and encourages reporting of suspected non-compliance.
 Whirlpool employees are provided with multiple internal and external channels to report any violation of Whirlpool policy or law, including violations related to forced labour and human trafficking.